Ford EcoBlue engine

 EcoBlue is the marketing name for a range of diesel engines from Ford of Europe.
-The EcoBlue engines were developed under the codename "Panther" by Ford engineering teams in the U.K. and Germany, and are expected to succeed the Duratorq diesel engines, offering optimised fuel efficiency and reduced CO_{2} and NO_{x} emissions.
+The EcoBlue engines were developed under the codename "Panther" by Ford engineering teams in the UK and Germany, and replaced the Duratorq diesel engine family, offering optimised fuel efficiency and reduced CO_{2} and NO_{x} emissions.

 An initial 1995 cc variant will be offered with 105, 130 and 170 PS in commercial vehicle applications.
 This engine architecture is capable of delivering more than 200 PS, and will later feature with such power outputs in Ford passenger cars, alongside a 1498 cc variant.

 In early 2018 Ford launched its Ranger Raptor with a biturbo 1995 cc EcoBlue producing 213 PS and 500 Nm of torque.
 Also in 2018 Ford launched an even higher spec biturbo 1995 cc EcoBlue producing 238 PS for the Edge Titanium, ST-Line and Vignale SUV in Europe.

 A North American-spec version of the biturbo 1995 cc EcoBlue was planned debut in the 2020 Transit, but production of the engine was canceled before launch due to the COVID-19 pandemic as well as a lack of market demand to justify federalising the engine.

 Claimed improvements

 An all-new engine architecture is claimed to deliver reduced friction and a clean-burning combustion system.
 The engines will meet Euro 6 emissions standards.
 Ford says that a 13 percent improvement in fuel efficiency is obtained through friction reduction enhancements.

 A new strong lightweight engine block features an aluminium ladder frame on the bottom for strength and stiffness that reduces noise and vibration.
 The crankshaft from the piston is offset by 10mm to allow piston side load against the cylinder wall to be reduced hence decreasing friction and wear with the diameter also reduced to improve efficiency.

-New belt-in-oil system are being used to drive the cams to reduce friction while the head’s intake system is engineered to equally balance the air between each cylinder.
+New belt-in-oil system are being used to drive the cams to reduce friction while the head's intake system is engineered to equally balance the air between each cylinder.

 Centralized eight-hole-nozzle piezo injectors are being used to inject diesel at 2,000 bar, much higher than previous engines.